algorand/go-algorand/data/transactions/logic/README_in.md

 ## The Stack

-The stack starts empty and contains values of either uint64 or bytes (`bytes` are implemented in Go as a []byte slice).
+The stack starts empty and contains values of either uint64 or bytes (`bytes` are implemented in Go as a []byte slice and may not exceed 4096 bytes in length).
 Most operations act on the stack, popping arguments from it and pushing results to it.

 The maximum stack depth is currently 1000.